 although i haven’t spent too much time with its predecessor, flipnote, i’ve ended up spending a fair mount of time with swapnote. swapnote is clearly firmly entrenched in nintendo’s philosophy of “less is more”, and that putting limits on players forces them to focus their experience in a very specific way. the application only offers the most basic form of communication in terms of sending handwritten notes to people on your friend list. although you can send a handwritten note (of up to 4 screens) to multiple people and each can respond with a reply of 1 screen, you can’t reply to their replies, nor forward the note to other people. this lack makes the application more suited to general announcements as opposed to a conversation, and so i’ve mostly been using it just to tell people about what i’ve been playing or to ask them what they think about nintendo’s latest release. the application restricts the note to one color for the ink, although a huge range of stationery is unlockable with play coins and new stationery has been released periodically (often in conjunction with the release of a new game). there are also options to send audio clips, and photos from the 3DS’s camera.

-my favorite thing about the application, though, has to be that nintendo uses it as a fun way to send announcements. we’ve gotten notes from such figures as reggie from NOA, zelda mastermind aonuma, as well as miyamoto himself, and it really does feel more personalized when you hear the sender’s voice clip and see their handwriting/sketches. although swapnote is limited, it does have its charms and is a worthwhile diversion. it looks like wii u’s miiverse has taken the ideas of swapnote even further, so i’m looking forward to getting into that. still not sure when i’m going to spring for the wii u. i’ve heard good things about the mario wii u game, but am still not interested in it enough to get the system. hopefully they’ll announce a new zelda or metroid game for the system before too long.
+my favorite thing about the application, though, has to be that nintendo uses it as a fun way to send announcements. we’ve gotten notes from such figures as reggie from NOA, zelda mastermind aonuma, as well as miyamoto himself, and it really does feel more personalized when you hear the sender’s voice clip and see his/her handwriting/sketches. although swapnote is limited, it does have its charms and is a worthwhile diversion. it looks like wii u’s miiverse has taken the ideas of swapnote even further, so i’m looking forward to getting into that. still not sure when i’m going to spring for the wii u. i’ve heard good things about the mario wii u game, but am still not interested in it enough to get the system. hopefully they’ll announce a new zelda or metroid game for the system before too long.

 back to the main topic, though. of the 3DS pack-in titles, streetpass mii plaza continues to be a huge draw. living in a city i get streetpasses more regularly than most people in the US, and it’s still a nice surprise when the green light appears indicating that i’ve gotten a streetpass. tracking the number of steps i’ve walked and reviewing the stats on games played (per day and total) via the activity log are similarly addictive. somehow i doubt many people would say this, but streetpass mii plaza continues to make me feel that my purchase of the 3DS has been wholly justified despite the still somewhat small library of essential titles. the upcoming release of fire emblem 13 (recently announced for february 4) will no doubt greatly contribute to continuing to endear me to the platform, although there’s still a ways to go before it supplants the DS in my affections, if that’s even possible.